An Extragradient-Based Alternating Direction Method for Convex Minimization: Concluding Remarks

 In this paper, we proposed a new alternating direction method based on extragradient for solving convex minimization problems with the objective function being the sum of two convex functions.
 The proposed method applies to the situation where only one of the involved functions has easy proximal mapping, while the other function is only known to be smooth.
 Under the assumption that the smooth function has a Lipschitz continuous gradient, we proved that the proposed method finds an $\epsilon$-optimal solution within $O(1/\epsilon)$ iterations.
-We used the basis pursuit problem to illustrate the performance of the proposed method and its variants.
+We used the lasso problem to illustrate the performance of the proposed method and compared its performance with some existing solvers for this problem.
 We also proposed a new statistical model, namely fused logistic regression, that can preserve the natural ordering of the features in logistic regression.
 Preliminary numerical results showed that this new model is preferable than the sparse logistic regression model when there exists natural ordering in the features.
 The numerical results also showed that our extragradient-based ADM can solve large-scale fused logistic regression model efficiently.